 Universal Orlando Dining Plans

-While this option was popular for enjoying a lot of food at the Universal Resort for one fixed price, it is no longer offered.
+While Universal Orlando’s All You Can Eat dining plans were popular for enjoying a lot of food at the Universal Resort for one fixed price, it is no longer offered.
 Universal Orlando is no longer selling Dining Plans as of July 2021.

 Related: Best Lanyards for Universal Orlando (and why you need one!)